kaizen-ai/kaizenflow/oms/architecture.md

 # Simulation

-## SimulatedPortfolio
+## DataFramePortfolio

 - This is what we call `Portfolio`
-  - In RT we can run `SimulatedPortfolio` and `ImplementedPortfolio` in parallel to collect real and simulated behavior
+  - In RT we can run `DataFramePortfolio` and `ImplementedPortfolio` in parallel to collect real and simulated behavior

 - `get_holdings()`